 Jump to section

 Every market analysis sits on a foundation of data — and not all data is equally reliable.
-Your confidence score is an honest signal about how strong that foundation is.
+Your confidence score is an honest signal about how strong that foundation is for your specific industry and geography.

 What the confidence score measures